getfretless/mutant-school-docs/source/includes/_mutants_show.md

 Error Code | Meaning
 ---------- | -------
-400        | Bad Request -- Your request is bad, and you should feel bad 404        | Not Found -- The specified mutant could not be found 500        | Internal Server Error -- It's probably our fault.
+404        | Not Found -- There's no mutant with that ID.
+500        | Internal Server Error -- It's probably our fault.